 Bringing your own medicines to Austria

 Some prescribed medicines contain drugs that are controlled under the Misuse of Drugs legislation in the UK.
-This means that extra legal controls apply to these medicines.
+This means that additional legal controls apply to these medicines.

-You may need a personal licence to take controlled medicines abroad.
+You may need a personal license to take controlled medicines abroad.